HirziDevs/PteroStats/README.md

 ## Nodes Status

-a Discord Bot that checking panel, nodes and databases status
+a Discord Bot that check panel, nodes and databases status